5.2.2024 - 29.3.2024 ( Week 1- Week 7)

 Progress

+In week 5, we conducted a meeting to discuss on our final visual design outcome.
 After thorough discussion, we collectively agreed that creating a booklet might be too simplistic.
 Consequently, we opted to design a handmade folding fan instead.
 This fan would feature a QR code linking to our website, which contains comprehensive information about the Horse-face skirt.

 Handmade Folding Fan